nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 Here are some of the cool points I've noticed so far:

+### Digital Signatures

-* All paperwork and contracts are electronic.
+All paperwork and contracts are electronic.
 You just insert in your card reader, then ID card and sign the document.
 This is the best feature ever.

 No need to worry about couriering documents and wasting paper.
 It's more eco-friendly.

+Not to mention, no need to worry about getting documents certified - public key cryptography rocks.

+## Perfect for digital nomads

-* It's awesome if you don't have a fixed address but still have the means of making money through your company.
+It's awesome if you don't have a fixed address but still have the means of making money through your company.

-* You can use the ID card to authenticate with many of the Estonian government websites or banking sites (yay for NOT remembering yet another password or shitty password policies).
-This is the technology part I'm definitely interested in.
+Banks traditionally don't like dealing people without a fixed address.

+Also all communications can be handled online (managing my affairs in other countries though feels like a big tedious clusterfuck).

-* You have a personal eesti.ee email address issued to yourself and also one for the company that you have registered.
-It's gotta be better than GMAIL (I've had issues with GMAIL in the past)
+You have a personal eesti.ee email address issued to yourself and also one for the company that you have registered.
+It's gotta be better than GMAIL (I've had issues with GMAIL in the past).
+Not to mention it filters out spam.

+## Single Sign on

+You can use the ID card to authenticate with many of the Estonian government websites or banking sites (yay for NOT remembering yet another password or shitty password policies).

+The card is secured by two pins, one for logins, and one for signing.

+## Ease of doing business

-* Setup for the company (assuming no trademarks or similar names), is done and entered into the registry within 24-48 hours.
+I started the application for the company while I was not in Estonia - including signing some of the contracts (21st century style!).
+Setup for the company (assuming no trademarks or similar names), is done and entered into the registry within 24-48 hours.

-* Assuming no issues, EU business bank account set up within 1 week but you need to be in Tallinn for this.
+Assuming no issues, EU business bank account set up within 1 week but you need to be in Tallinn for this (obviously for identity purposes).

-* Money left in the company is NOT TAXED, also if you're an investor type money injected into the Estonian economy by investments is also NOT TAXED (finally someone gets it right, the spice must flow!).
-You are only taxed on taking money out of the company as a dividend or income.
-Business expenses (bank fees, business support, travel expenses, Uber, Taxi and coworking space rental) are NOT taxed - this is huge because as a remote worker my living expenses is tax free.
+## Taxation

+Different people here have different circumstances, so consult your tax department website (or hire someone who understands it if you don't want to do it yourself).

+Also read up on double taxation treaties for your taxation country to see if you are taxed both by Estonia and your country before paying yourself a salary.

+If you're a digital nomad though, you could pretty much be completely tax free as travel expenses (flights, accomodation, Uber, taxi, and meals) are regarded as business expenses if you are in a city outside of your "Home base".
+Including flights to Estonia.
+Co-working spaces?
+Also a business expense.

+Also, if you're the investor type any money you inject into the Estonian economy by angel investments is not taxed too.
+Great to boost startups.
+Finally someone gets it.

 ## Technology